 As a healthcare provider, you might think having a social media presence isn’t important to your practice’s success.
 However, it is a straightforward marketing strategy to implement with a high return on investment (ROI).

 Social media has become prominently adopted across all generations, making it a great way to reach prospective patients.
-According to PEW Research Center, the demographic breakdown of people with at least one social media profile is:
+According to the Pew Research Center, the demographic breakdown of people with at least one social media profile is:

 It’s clear that millennials are majority users of social media, but the older patient market has also become quite digitally savvy in the last few years.

 With a wide variety of platforms to reach these patients, marketing your practice through social media can surely fit within any healthcare provider’s strategic business plan.
 But it is necessary to narrow down a direction for your brand’s online presence amongst all these options.

 If you’re in need of inspiration, here are five examples of famous medical doctors who have found success using social media to their advantage.

-Dr. Mikhail Varshavski — better known as Doctor Mike — is your average family medicine doctor but with a combined social media following of four million people.
+Dr. Mikhail Varshavski — better known as Doctor Mike — is your average family medicine doctor but with a combined social media following of eight million people.
 Doctor Mike has risen to the ranks of celebrity-status becoming one of the most famous doctors today, with features in Time, Cosmopolitan, Business Insider, and People Magazine, just to name a few.